vitaliturkin/vitaliturkin/README.md

-Hi there, I'm Vitali Turkin! 👋
+Hiya there, I'm Vitali Turkin! 👋
 Frontend Web Developer

 About Me